Thoseyearsbrian/Aegis/Docs/en-US/README.md

 -	Current version: Aegis v3.3.4,Previous version: Aegis v3.3.3,This is a PATCH update (PATCH = 4).No need to re-download the configuration.You only need to manually refresh external resources (RULE-SET).

+Summary:

+As long as you re-download the configuration file (.conf) and re-add the nodes, external resources will be updated automatically if the option 「Automatically reload if the profile was modified externally/remotely」 is enabled.

+For PATCH version updates, you still need to manually refresh external resources (RULE-SET) for the changes to take effect.

 ## Surge IPv4 Configuration Links

 Aegis (CN): https://raw.githubusercontent.com/Thoseyearsbrian/Aegis/main/Surge/config/Spec/Aegis_CN.conf